+Language Arts

+\mathbf{S}

-Language Arts Have students complete one studied dictation exercise (see Appendix for directions and passages).
+Have students complete one studied dictation exercise (see Appendix for directions and passages).

 Help students complete one lesson from the following reading program:

-TDrawn into the Heart of Reading Help students complete one English option.
+TDrawn into the Heart of Reading

+Help students complete one English option.

 Progressing With Courage: Lesson 4

 Progressing With Courage: Lesson 68 (last half only)

 Your own grammar program

 Key Idea: Practice language arts skills.

 Bible Quiet Time

-Unit 1 - Day 4
+I

 Bible Study: Complete the assignment below.

+Faith at Work: Lesson 1 - Day Four p.
+2-3

 Prayer Focus: Refer to supplication on "Preparing Your Heart for Prayer".
 Then, pray a prayer of supplication to make a humble and earnest request of God.
 Write 'supplication' at the bottom of today's lesson in Faith at Work above Day Five.
 Next to it, either list several key phrases or write a sentence to summarize your prayer.
 Keep "Preparing Your Heart for Prayer" inside your Bible.

 Scripture Memory: Recite Romans 12:1.

 Music: Refer to p.
-18 in Hymns for a Kid's Heart as you sing with Track 1: "Praise to the Lord, the Almighty" (verse 1).
+18 in Hymns for a Kid's Heart as you sing with Track 1: "Praise to the Lord, the Almighty" (verse 1)

 Key Idea: Introduce the study of Romans.

+Math Exploration

+\mathbf{S}

-Math Exploration Choose one of the math options listed below (see Appendix for details). lacktriangle Singapore Primary Mathematics 6A/6B, Principles of Mathematics: Book 1, or Principles of Mathematics: Book 2 Your own math program Key Idea: Use a step-by-step math program.
-Science Exploration Copy the Science Lab Form from the Appendix of this guide.
+Choose one of the math options listed below (see Appendix for details).

+Singapore Primary Mathematics 6A/6B, Discovering Mathematics 1A/1B, 2A/2B, No-Nonsense Algebra or Videotext Algebra

+Your own math program

+Key Idea: Use a step-by-step math program.

+Science Exploration I Copy the Science Lab Form from the Appendix of this guide.
 Read Chemistry C500 Experiment Manual p.
-1-2 and p.
-4-8.
-Then, put on your safety glasses from the Experiment Kit and the smooth gloves and smock recommended on p.
-6 of the Experiment Manual.
-Reread Basic Rule 10 on p.
-6. Next, follow the directions to perform "Experiment 1" from p.
+4-9.
+Then, put on your safety goggles from the Experiment Kit and the smooth gloves and smock recommended on p.
+5 of the Experiment Manual.
+Reread Basic Rule 9 on p.
+5. Next, follow the directions to perform "Experiment 1" from p.
 10 of the Chemistry C500 Experiment Manual.
-After completing Experiment 1, in the top box of the Science Lab Form write: Will tartaric acid form carbon dioxide when combined with sodium carbonate?
+After completing Experiment 1, in the top box of the Science Lab Form write: Will citric acid form carbon dioxide when combined with sodium carbonate?
 In the second box of the form, write your hypothesis.
 Follow the directions for "Experiment 2" on p.
-11 of the Chemistry C500 Experiment Manual and complete the box "Perform an Experiment" on your lab form.
+10 of the Chemistry C500 Experiment Manual and complete the box "Perform an Experiment" on your lab form.
 Then, have a parent help you follow the arrows to complete the rest of the Science Lab Form.
 To clean up, refer to "How to Dispose of Waste" on p.
-7 and Basic Rules 5, 6, 7, and 11 on p.
-6. Key Idea: Sodium carbonate and tartaric acid react and give off carbon dioxide when water is added.
+6 and Basic Rules 5, 6, and 10 on p.
+5. Key Idea: Sodium carbonate combined with acetic acid or citric acid reacts and gives off carbon dioxide.